-When you shop at your local cheese counter, or gourmet food store, ask

-	to sample the cheeses you’re interested in buying – they expect you to.
+• When you shop at your local cheese counter, or gourmet food store, ask to sample the cheeses you’re interested in buying – they expect you to.

-	• Have labels for each cheese on the platter so people can remember the

-	kind they especially like.
-You can make your own, write it with wax pen

-	on a slate or buy those cute little reusable labels.
+• Have labels for each cheese on the platter so people can remember the kind they especially like.
+You can make your own, write it with wax pen on a slate or buy those.

-	- You can’t go wrong with a Swiss-style cheese like Uplands Pleasant

-	Ridge from Wisconsin, or even a classic Gruyère.
+- You can’t go wrong with a Swiss-style cheese like Uplands Pleasant Ridge from Wisconsin, or even a classic Gruyère.